HeLiangHIT/mesos/README.md

 # Apache Libprocess

-**this branch is part of mesos for libprocess and its dependancies only**
+**this branch is part of mesos for libprocess and its dependancies only with static lib**

-# Installation
+# Installation && Usage

 ```sh
 cd mesos && sh build.sh